-Our second stop was to have a late lunch at Lamberts , Home of the thrown Rolls. we didn't eat breakfast that morning, knowing that there would be so much food to try.
+Our second stop was to have a late lunch at Lamberts , Home of the thrown Rolls.
+We didn't eat breakfast that morning, knowing that there would be so much food to try.
 This was our fourth time in all to get to eat there.
 So good and such a neat place.
 They actually throw hot rolls at you.
-If you can catch them. they are yours.
+If you can catch them, they are yours.
 You first order your meat and two sides.
 That is served in a 12" skillet.
 Then , lady's walk by with hugh steel bowls filled with home fried potatoes, greens, fried okra, black eye peas.
 There are three Lamberts in the US.
-California, Florida, and Missouri.We traveled on to Oklahoma, One Indian Toll freeway after another and passing many Indian Casinos.
+California, Florida, and Missouri.We traveled on to Oklahoma, one Indian Toll freeway after another and passing many Indian Casinos.
 The scenery was flat lands and farming.

 The next day we traveled on through Oklahoma, onto Texas.
 Our destination was to Decatur, Texas and to shop at the NRS to shop, one of our favorite places.

 The hotel suggested a great Mexican restaurant there in Decatur so we tried them out.
 So glad we did too!
-We have dined at many Mexican and I have to say, this will defiantly move to the top of our list.
+We have dined at many Mexican restaurants and I have to say, this will defiantly move to the top of our list.
 So if your visiting Decatur, dine at Casa Torres Mexican Restaurant.
 The following morning we were back on the road after breakfast and on our way to my husbands home town in Talco, Texas.
 Today we stopped at the Petrified Wood Gas Station that was built in 1927.